 Anton Maliauski

 Designer.
 Based in Minsk.
+I’m building CRDS — a product for daily return to what matters.
 Writing in a blog, talking about my design projects, creating artifacts, photographing and filming, recording sounds, exploring reality through a layer of electronic music under the alias WORKONYOU.

 My virtual space is the principles, tools and processes necessary for work.
 I participate in some projects as an employee, while others I manage as a studio or agency.